Dawn of War - Review

 What’s even happening?

-If you want to focus in on that excitement, you can actually zoom the camera down to eye level with the units and watch the fighting close-up.
-The graphics certainly didn't age well by any means, but it was a big deal at the time that you could get that close to the fray like in the Total Warseries.
+If you want to focus on that excitement, you can actually zoom the camera down to eye level with the units and watch the fighting close-up.
+The graphics certainly didn't age well by any means, but it was a big deal at the time that you could get that close to the fray like in the Total War series.
 However, if you're like me, that's really only a novelty and a distraction that could end up losing you the battle because you're too busy looking at all the action and not at the enemy forces flanking your position.

 If anything, I wanted the camera to pull out further than it did.
 So much of the screen is blocked by your main control panel, which is far too useful to hide, I always felt like I was getting 2/3 of the view I should have been getting.
 It was annoying because the hotkeys that were provided were all over the keyboard and could not be bound to anything else.
-This is a major no-no in PC strategy games because so much of the micro-management comes from your ability to react quickly and change your orders to the troops on-the-fly.
+This is a major no-no in PC strategy games because so much of the micro-management comes from your ability to react quickly and change your orders to the troops on the fly.
 Yet, the ability to move the camera on the screen was restricted to mouse-edging or the arrow keys on the keyboard, which are practically miles away from the other keys that were used for dispensing immediate commands.
 Thus, I was forced to keep my left hand on the arrows and my right on the mouse, ignoring hotkeys altogether.
 This is unfortunate because, if I knew the hotkeys, I wouldn't have had to put up with the massive toolbar I needed to dispense commands.

 That toolbar is huge